 - you haven’t changed your insurance cover, switched your investments, made or amended a binding beneficiary nomination on your account or told us in writing that you don’t want to be transferred.

 If your account meets the above criteria, it will be transferred to the Australian Taxation Office (ATO).
-One of the best ways to make sure your account stays with AustralianSuper is to complete the Authorisation for ATO declaration form and send it back to us.
+One way to make sure your account stays with AustralianSuper is to complete the Authorisation for ATO declaration form and send it back to us.

 Do you still have to pay for your super account if you're not receiving employer contributions?